sourcegraph/handbook/content/engineering/web/index.md

       1. Any left over issues that won't be complete from the prior iteration, and whether those issues should still be prioritized next iteration or moved to a backlog category.
       1. Feedback from the teammates
    1. The PM will prepare the current iteration project in GitHub with the relevant issues.

+#### Progress monitoring

+We monitor the progress of the work in an iteration in the following ways:
+1. Iteration: The overall iteration progress is monitored through a GitHub project board (See [Iterations](#iterations).)
+1. Tracking issue: If a feature is made up out of multiple issue we use a tracking issue to keep track of its progress.
+(See [Tracking issues](#tracking-issues).)
+1. Pull request: The implementation of a feature is tracked through a checklist in description of the pull request.
+(See [PR template](https://github.com/sourcegraph/sourcegraph/blob/main/.github/PULL_REQUEST_TEMPLATE/pull_request_template.md).)

 ### Updates